Redwood Furniture Care – Tips & Tricks

 The best way to keep your redwood furniture looking like new will depend in part on its finish.
 We’ve discussed how to finish redwood in several previous blog posts.
 You can find some helpful information there if you’re starting with a raw and unfinished slab.
 Check out our previous posts on sanding redwood, finishing redwood, and recommended finish types for more information.

-A high quality finish will ensure that your redwood furniture will remain in good condition for years to come.
+A high-quality finish will ensure that your redwood furniture will remain in good condition for years to come.
 A lot of finishes will fade or yellow over time, and most are not durable enough to avoid small dents and scratches in the wood.
 Taking extra care when finishing burl wood furniture will help keep the finish in good condition for longer, and make refinishing easier if it’s needed in the future.
 Refinishing is especially difficult with resin, spray lacquer, varnish, and polyurethane finishes, but wipe-on oil finishes are relatively easy to reapply when needed.
-We feel that the best finish for redwood furniture is a natural tung oil.
+We feel that the best finish for redwood furniture is natural tung oil.
 While this finish isn’t as durable or glossy as an epoxy or resin finish, it’s easy to maintain and highlights the color and character of the wood.
 Tung oil gives burl wood furniture a natural look and feel.
 Additionally, consistent redwood furniture care is easier with a less shiny surface.

 These examples show two of the finishing options used in our shop.
 We finished the table set on the left in tung oil and the vanity on the right in conversion varnish.

-When we build a custom piece for one of our clients, we strive to provide a high quality finish that will last for years to come.
+When we build a custom piece for one of our clients, we strive to provide a high-quality finish that will last for years to come.
 We offer tung oil and conversion varnish finishing options for most of our pieces, as well as a Danish oil finish for our mantels.
 Recently, we’ve also started using Envirotex resin in our shop.
 The right finish for your project will depend on the look and feel you prefer and the durability needed.
 To learn more about the different options we offer, check out our previous blog post on custom finishing.

 Maintaining Finished Redwood Furniture

 Once you commit to owning a piece of redwood, you are committing to consistent redwood furniture care.
 Tung oil finishes should be reapplied about once a year.
-We recommend Waterlox or Minwax brand, both of which are readily available at most paint and hardware stores.
+We recommend the Waterlox or Minwax brand, both of which are readily available at most paint and hardware stores.
 Tung oil is a simple wipe-on finish that is easy to apply, and taking the time to do this yearly will keep the wood looking vibrant.
-The same principle applies with the Danish oil finish on our mantels.
+The same principle applies to the Danish oil finish on our mantels.
 You can easily apply it to any damaged or faded areas to restore the sheen and color of the wood.

 Conversion varnish does not need to be reapplied.
 Regular cleaning with a soft, dry cloth and care to avoid excessive wear is all that is necessary.
 Some woodworkers recommend using paste wax to help protect varnished wood and polish to maintain the shine, but it is generally best to avoid applying these too often.
 Always check the finish manufacturer’s recommendations for the best product to use – different finishes have different requirements.
 If you do use waxes or polishes on your redwood furniture, be sure to test them first in an inconspicuous place.